Martins3/Cli/Readme.md

 We rely on this boost library
 https://www.boost.org/doc/libs/1_36_0/doc/html/boost_asio/tutorial/tuttimer1.html
 Server layer and client layer use the TCP for connection.

+just cli, use anything web technology is wasting time

 1. User
 2. Statistic